-Just prior to the start of the 1969 World Series, Orioles third baseman Brooks Robinson was said to have uttered the rather Grinch-like statement, “We are here to prove there is no Santa Claus.”
-Such unabashed, un-American hubris could only naturally result in a rude October awakening for Baltimore.
+Just before the start of the 1969 World Series, Baltimore Orioles third baseman Brooks Robinson was said to have uttered the rather Grinch-like statement, “We are here to prove there is no Santa Claus.”1 Such unabashed, un-American hubris could only naturally result in a rude October awakening for Baltimore.
 No presents under the Orange Birds’ postseason tree.
 Just a lump of coal wrapped in pine tar.

-Surprisingly, one individual who contributed mightily to the Miracle Mets that year was a jolly Texan who never swung a bat or fielded a ball at Shea Stadium: Red Murff.
-It was this super scout’s particular insight and dogged persistence that led to the signing of some of the most beloved players ever to doff a royal blue and orange cap.
-As a Mets scout Red was credited with delivering a core of gifted players to Flushing, thus making the 1969 sugarplum dream a clay and cleat reality.
-Jerry Koosman, Ken Boswell, and Jerry Grote all came to New York due to Murff’s efforts.
-Red was also credited with discovering a fellow Texan, a lean high school student the majority of scouts ignored.
-The only way this pitcher could have gotten into the Hall of Fame, so they thought, was if he bought a ticket.
-Murff proved his genius when he signed this fire-baller from Alvin: Nolan Ryan.
+Surprisingly, one person who contributed mightily to the Miracle Mets World Series triumph over the Orioles that year was a jolly Texan who never swung a bat or fielded a ball for the New Yorkers: Red Murff.
+It was this superscout’s particular insight and dogged persistence that led to the signing of some of the most beloved players ever to doff a royal blue and orange cap.
+As a Mets scout, Red was credited with delivering a core of gifted players to the Mets.
+Jerry Koosman, Ken Boswell, and Jerry Grote all came to New York thanks to Murff’s efforts.
+Red was also credited with discovering a fellow Texan, a lean high-school student the majority of scouts ignored.
+The only way this pitcher could have got into the Hall of Fame, so they thought, was if he bought a ticket.
+Murff proved his genius when he signed this fireballer from Alvin, Nolan Ryan.

-John “Red” Murff was born in Burlington, Texas on April 1, 1921 and came to the game late.
+John Robert “Red” Murff was born in Burlington, Texas, on April 1, 1921, and came to the game late.
 There was no baseball program at Red’s high school in Rosebud, Texas; he only began playing during World War II while a member of an Army Air Corps team.
-After the war and a stint at a factory job, he signed on, at the age of 29, with the Baton Rouge Red Sticks of the Class C Evangeline League.
-Pitching for the 1950 Sticks, Murff went 17-4 while toting a respectable 2.96 ERA.
-When he wasn’t on the mound, Red played the outfield, batting .331 while knocking in 65 runs.
-Looking back on his Evangeline League Rookie of the Year Award, Murff reflects, “The nicest thing was the recognition that helped get me to the big leagues.
+At Maxwell Field, Alabama, Murff hit .466 in 1944 as an outfielder.2 After the war he played semipro while working as an assistant department manager at Union Carbide and Carbon Corp. in Texas City.
+He signed on, at the age of 29, with the Baton Rouge Red Sticks of the Class C Evangeline League in 1950 when the club agreed to pay him a higher salary than his day job.3 Pitching for the Red Sticks, Murff went 17-4, with a respectable 2.96 earned-run average.
+When he wasn’t on the mound, he played the outfield, batting .331 while knocking in 65 runs.
+He won the league’s Rookie of the Year Award.
+Years later he reflected, “The nicest thing [about the award] was the recognition that helped get me to the big leagues.
 The award made it known that I was a good player.
-And I was a rookie nearly 30 years old!”
+And I was a rookie nearly 30 years old!”4

-The following year, in the process of amassing 19 wins, Red tossed a no-hitter for the Texas City Texans.
-He won 23 games for the Tyler East Texans in 1952 and led the Texas League with 17 victories the following year for the Double-A Dallas Eagles.
+The following year, at an age when most athletes see their abilities start to decline, Murff decided that he would focus solely on pitching5 In the process of amassing 19 wins, he tossed a no-hitter for the Texas City Texans of the Class B Gulf Coast League.
+He won 23 games for the Tyler East Texans of the Big State League in 1952, and led the Texas League with 17 victories the following year for the Double-A Dallas Eagles (Texas League).
 Still an Eagle in 1955, he posted a 1.99 ERA, went 27-11, and logged more than 300 innings.
 The Sporting News named him Minor League Player of the Year.
-Red joined the Milwaukee Braves in 1956 and pitched in 14 games (one start) and had a 4.44 ERA.
-Sadly, the 34-year-old rookie injured his arm in the third inning of that first start for the Braves.
-Murff, who’d also suffered back problems, lamented that there was no real rehabilitation practiced in those days.
+His next jump was to the majors, and it was decided in a unique manner.
+Murff said the Dallas owner, Dick Burnett, and Milwaukee Braves scout Earl Halstead could not finalize a sale price for the pitcher.
+“Burnett wanted ($100,000) and three players from the Braves 40-man roster.
+Halstead countered by offering ($40,000) and three players.
+Arguing back and forth for several days, the two decided to sit down and play gin rummy with the winner setting the price for the deal.
+Eight hours later Halstead emerged victorious, and the Braves paid forty grand and three players to acquire [Murff’s] services.”6 Red joined the Milwaukee Braves in 1956, pitched in 14 games (one start) and had a 4.44 ERA.
+The 35-year-old rookie injured his arm in the third inning of that first start for the Braves, which was his first major-league appearance.
+Murff, who had also suffered back problems, lamented that there was no real rehabilitation practiced in those days.
 He never graduated beyond being a bullpen pitcher in Milwaukee.
 His final game in the major leagues came just 13 months after his debut.
-He started just twice in 26 career games, though he was retroactively credited with three saves.
+He started just twice in 26 games.
+As a reliever he was retroactively credited with three saves.

-Murff remained with the Braves over the course of two seasons, going 2-2 for Milwaukee in 1957, but he did not pitch for the Braves after Memorial Day the year they went on to win the World Series.
-Murff lingered in the minors through 1959, pitching in Wichita and Louisville.
+Murff remained with the Braves over the 1956 and 1957 seasons, going 2-2 in 1957, but he did not pitch for the Braves after Memorial Day the year they went on to win the World Series.
+Murff lingered in the minors through 1959, pitching for Triple-A Wichita (11-9 and 11-5 in 1957 and ’58) and Louisville (5-5 in 1959).
 He also hurled in the Puerto Rican League, where he later managed as well.

 “Injury only stopped my baseball career as a player,” Red philosophically noted.
 “Baseball was still a part of my life.
-Baseball was my vocation.”
-Red became player-manager of the South Atlantic League Jacksonville Braves.
-That same year he helped a young pitcher named Phil Niekro, who was struggling with his knuckleball.
-More than three decades later, the 318-game winner said during his induction speech at the Hall of Fame.
+Baseball was my vocation.”7 In 1960 he became the player-manager of the Jacksonville Braves of the Class A South Atlantic League.
+Still the ever-competitive Texan, the 39-year-old Murff had a 5-5 record.
+At Jacksonville he helped a young pitcher named Phil Niekro, who was struggling with his knuckleball.
+More than 3½ decades later, the 318-game winner said during his 1997 induction speech at the Hall of Fame.
 “When I played in Jacksonville, Florida, my manager by the name of Red Murff … walked to me and said, ‘Son,’ he said, ‘if you can get that knuckleball over the plate, you can pitch in the big leagues.’
 And I believed him.
 I’ve had a lot of respect for Red and I still do.
-He’s here today and I just want to say thank you for finding someone at that age telling me that I could pitch in the big leagues with that knuckleball.”
+He’s here today and I just want to say thank you for finding someone at that age telling me that I could pitch in the big leagues with that knuckleball.”8

 It was merely Red Murff’s first instance of helping a pitcher on the path to Cooperstown.